Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_4.md

 	With this, a new HSDP IP gets instantiated for AI Engine trace offload and all the PLIO event trace streams are connected to the HSDP IP.
 You can see System_DPA getting instantiated in VitisRegion.
 ![debug_hub](./Images/debug_hub_insertion.png)

-	3. Only the host program with XRT APIs controlling the AI Engine graph should be used for offloading AI Engine trace via HSDP.
+1. Only the host program with XRT APIs controlling the AI Engine graph should be used for offloading AI Engine trace via HSDP.

-	4. Package the HSDP enabled XSA file generated during linking step and libadf.a to generate a sd_card image.
+2. Package the HSDP enabled XSA file generated during linking step and libadf.a to generate a sd_card image.

 #### Setup SmartLynq+ Module, and Connect to Versal Device

-	• You must download and install the latest microSD card image and SmartLynq+ application package to set up the SmartLynq+ module correctly.
+• Download and install the latest microSD card image and SmartLynq+ application package to set up the SmartLynq+ module correctly.
 For more information on this installation process, see Downloading and Installing SW Tools.
-Once the setup of SmartLynq+ is done, you need to connect the Versal device evaluation board.
+Once the setup of SmartLynq+ is done, connect the Versal device evaluation board.

 • The SmartLynq+ module can be accessed by a host system using the USB 3.0 connection.
 The driver setup information for both Windows and Linux environments is provided in the USB 3.0 Host Connection.

-	• For more information on connecting the Versal device evaluation board, see Connection to Versal Evaluation Boards SmartLynq+ Module User Guide (UG1514).
+• For more information on connecting the Versal device evaluation board, see Connection to Versal Evaluation Boards in [SmartLynq+ Module User Guide (UG1514)](https://docs.amd.com/go/en-US/ug1514-smartlynq-plus-module).

-	Note: Embedded Design Tutorial walks you through a system design example for High-Speed Debug Port with SmartLynq+ module.
+**Note**: Embedded Design Tutorial walks you through a system design example for High-Speed Debug Port with SmartLynq+ module.

-	• Additional information on overview of the SmartLynq+ module for the Versal adaptive SoCs is available in SmartLynq+ Module User Guide (UG1514).
+• Additional information on overview of the SmartLynq+ module for the Versal adaptive SoCs is available in [SmartLynq+ Module User Guide (UG1514)](https://docs.amd.com/go/en-US/ug1514-smartlynq-plus-module).

 #### Launch XSDB, and Offload Trace Information

 After loading the HSDP enabled Linux image on Versal Evaluation board:

 1. Power on the Versal Evaluation board and SmartLynq+ module.

 2. Observe the Linux boot messages in the minicom application (SmartLynq+ module can be used as a serial terminal to remotely view the UART output from the  Versal board using the pre-installed minicom application).

 3. Launch XSDB from your local directory, where the AI Engine design Work/ directory is located.

 	``` xsdb
 		%xsdb connect -url TCP:${COMPUTER NAME/IP}:3121